nmwangxin/Git-Learning-Project/README.md

 #This is the 7th edit (previoud 6th eidt includes error, so rolled back to 5th), will add, commit, and push

 #This is the 8th edit, directly in GitHub, to be pulled to local master.

+#Assume this is edited by another editor, will have confict with local file.